smutuvi/xlm-roberta-ner/README.md

-# XLM-Roberta NER
-Fine-tuning of the [XLM-Roberta](https://arxiv.org/abs/1911.02116) cross-lingual architecture for Sequence Tagging, namely Named Entity Recognition.
+# RoBERTa Named Entity Recognition

-The code is inspired by [BERT-NER](https://github.com/kamalkraj/BERT-NER) repo by kamalkraj.
+This code is based on [xlm-roberta-ner](https://github.com/mohammadKhalifa/xlm-roberta-ner) by mohammadKhalifa.

 ## Requirements
 * `python 3.6+`